 Lawrence joined Coleman & Horowitt, LLP in 2013.
-While maintaining his relationship with the law firm which he joined in 2013, he served as the Director of Economic Development for the City of Fresno, California from 2014 to 2019.
+While maintaining his relationship with the firm he served as the Director of Economic Development for the City of Fresno, California from 2014 to 2019.
 During that time, he was responsible for business attraction and expansion for scores of businesses resulting in over 5,000 newly created jobs in Fresno.
 His efforts helped drive Fresno’s unemployment rate to historically low levels.

 During his tenure as Director of Economic Development, he successfully brought three major business attraction projects to Fresno: Ulta Beauty, Amazon and the Gap expansion.
 Prior to these projects, the last major business attraction project successfully completed in Fresno was in 1999.
 He successfully negotiated the $30 million incentive agreement and navigated through the development process the Amazon fulfillment center with an investment exceeding $500 million.
 He successfully negotiated a $20 million incentive agreement and navigated through the development process the Ulta Beauty West Coast distribution and fulfillment center for an investment of nearly $200 million.
 He also successfully negotiated the Gap e-commerce expansion project in Fresno that brought an additional 500 new jobs to the existing distribution center.